junxit/us-congress-bills-115/metadata.md

 - 2018-11-29 — Placed on the Union Calendar, Calendar No. 822.
 - 2018-11-29 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 115-1056.
 - 2018-11-29 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 115-1056.
+- 2018-12-11 — Considered under suspension of the rules. (consideration: CR H10041-10043)
+- 2018-12-11 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+6140.
+- 2018-12-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-12-11 — Mr. Flores moved to suspend the rules and pass the bill, as amended.
+- 2018-12-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H10041-10042)
+- 2018-12-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H10041-10042)